Co-production in a neurodiversity context

 Et felis convallis condimentum bibendum eget natoque sem. - Felis, pretium morbi rutrum a donec.

-EDICa Seminar on Innovative Approaches to EDI Research: Inclusive Science Communications from 22 April 2025
+EDICa Seminar on Innovative Approaches to EDI Research: Co-production in the context of neurodiversity, from 2 October 2025.

 Check out EDICa’s resources